Written by Stacey Kelleher. Reviewed by Sean Busch.

 - tested to kill 99.9+% of germs and viruses in 10 minutes.

-How to Clean Outdoor Toys
+How to Clean Outside Toys

 Don’t forget about outdoor toys like swing sets, bicycles, and sports equipment.
 Carry out routine checks to make sure toys and equipment aren’t broken or missing parts.
 As long as you follow product instructions, you can clean outdoor play equipment just like indoor toys.